-Specifically, the sentence "1 + 1 = 2" halts on some Turing machine, but not on others and thus is not infallible.
-Instead consider the sentence PA $\vdash$ [s(0)+s(0) = s(s(0))] to be read as "Peano's axioms prove that 1+1=2".
+Specifically, the sentence "1+1=2" halts on some Turing machine, but not on others and thus is not infallible.
+Instead consider the sentence PA $\vdash [s(0)+s(0)=s(s(0))]$ to be read as "Peano's axioms prove that 1+1=2".
 Such a statement embeds as a prefix the set of axioms in which it is provable.
 One can deny that 1+1=2 (for example, an adversary could claim binary numbers, in which case 1+1=10), but if one specifies the exact axiomatic basis in which the claim is provable, said adversary would find it harder to find a loophole to fail the claim.
-Nonetheless, even with this improvement, an adversary can fail the claim by providing a Turing machine for which PA $\vdash [s(0) + s(0) = s(s(0))]$ does not halt.
+Nonetheless, even with this improvement, an adversary can fail the claim by providing a Turing machine for which PA $\vdash [s(0)+s(0)=s(s(0))]$ does not halt.

+The key is to structure the statement so that all of context required to prove the statement is provided along with the statement itself; then the claim that the context entails the statement is infallible.
 If we use the tools of theoretical computer science we can produce statements free of all loopholes, thus ensuring they are infallible.
-Those statements are programs:
+Those statements are halting programs:

 Definition 1 (Halting Program).
 Let $\mathbb{L}$ be the set of all sentences with alphabet $\Sigma$ .
-An halting program f is a pair (TM, p) of sentences from $\mathbb{L} \times \mathbb{L}$ such that a universal Turing machine UTM halts for it:
+Let p = (TM, d), a program, be a pair of sentences from $\mathbb{L} \times \mathbb{L}$ .
+If p halts on a two-input universal Turing machine: UTM(TM, d) = TM(d), then p is a halting program of UTM.

-iff

-$$UTM(TM, p)$$

-halts, then $f = (TM, p)$ is a halting program (1)

-A universal Turing machine UTM which takes a Turing machine TM and a sentence p as inputs, will halt if and only if p halts on TM.
-Thus a claim that p halts on TM, if true, is an halting program because it is verifiable on all universal Turing machines.
-The second objection is that the infallibility requirement is too strong making knowledge non-comprehensive, only able to tackle a handful of statements.
+Since a translation exists between universal Turing machine, a claim that d halts on TM, if true, entails p being a halting program is verifiable on all universal Turing machines, and requires no specific context.

+The second objection is that the infallibility requirement is too demanding, preventing knowledge from being comprehensive by making it able at most to only tackle a handful of statements.
 However, the set of all halting programs constitutes the entire domain of the universal Turing machine, and thus the expressive power of halting programs must be on par with any Turing complete language.
 Since there exists no greater expressive power for a formal language than that of Turing completeness, then no reduction takes place.
 The resulting construction is both element-wise infallible, and comprehensive as a set.